 There we go again. ;)

-What about a change some spelling that would be closer to "Wisakedjak"?
+What about a change that would be closer to "Wisakedjak"?

 This is an aboriginal name given by the Cree for their mythological figure "wihsakecahkw", who was known for being benign, fun-loving and cheerful.